Story Points Estimation

 2. Use a matrix

 After deciding to apply the Fibonacci sequence, you should define a baseline for each story point.
 This baseline should be included in the matrix as 1, which sets the standard for what the least amount of complexity, risks, and repetition looks like in practice.
-The matrix will help you to measure effort more concretely.
-So, remember this instead of judging items based only on the length of time.
+The matrix will help you to measure effort more accurately.
+So, remember this instead of judging items based only on time.